Act Score Percentages

 A strong performance on the ACT can improve your chances of getting into certain colleges and universities, and it can even make you eligible for certain scholarships.

-We strongly advise getting ready for the ACT at least a few months in advance by going over the content of the test, taking practice exams, and figuring out where your weak spots are to make sure to get into high ACT score percentages.
+Getting ready for the ACT at least a few months in advance by going over the content of the test, taking practice exams, and figuring out where your weak spots are highly encouraged to make sure to get into high ACT score percentages.

 Writing a college letter on a table.